dandrei/excel-to-csv/README.md

 ## Development
-Gradle needs to be installed on the system for development.
+Gradle 4+ needs to be installed on the system for development.
+On Linux, you will need to install it manually as most package managers don't have the right version.
+Read their installation guide here: https://gradle.org/install/

+On Linux, Java versions older than 8 have some issues fetching the dependencies from Maven (HTTPS issue, missing certificates).
+I tested `openjdk-8-jdk` on Ubuntu and it works.

 The folder `./bin/` contains the script `compile` (both Linux and Windows versions), which automatically generates the binaries that are then ready to run.